Xavier vs. Delaware: Odds, spread, over/under - December 5

 Xavier vs. Delaware Betting Trends

-- Xavier has compiled a 4-3-0 record against the spread this season.
+- Xavier has won four games against the spread this season, while failing to cover three times.

-- So far this season, three out of the Musketeers' seven games have gone over the point total.
+- So far this season, three out of the Musketeers' seven games have hit the over.

-- Delaware has compiled a 5-1-0 record against the spread this season.
+- Delaware has won five games against the spread this year, while failing to cover once.

-- This year, games featuring the Fightin' Blue Hens have gone over the point total twice.
+- Fightin' Blue Hens games have gone over the point total twice this year.

 Xavier Futures Odds